emmaroche/emmaroche.github.io/README.md

  + Added React App integration where the React app makes a request to the Web API which would then request data from TMDB.

- + Mongo integration where I connected to the mongodb database, created a db folder with an index.js file where I imported the db module into it and loaded the user data to Mongodb using seedDB.
+ + Mongo integration where I connected to the MongoDB database, created a db folder with an index.js file where I imported the db module into it and loaded the user data to MongoDB using seedDB.

  + Use of express middleware such as error handling in the web-api index.js and api/movies/index.js.

- + Can GET upcoming movies, top rated movies, now playing movies, latest movies, similar movies, reccommended movies, release dates for movies, credit and people data in API using postman.
+ + Can GET upcoming movies, top rated movies, now playing movies, latest movies, similar movies, recommended movies, release dates for movies, credit and people data in API using postman.

  + Can POST user registration data to API using postman.

 ### GitHub Repo for youtuber-app: [Youtuber App](https://github.com/emmaroche/youtuber-app.git)

-The YouTuber App is written in Kotlin using using InTellij IDEA CE.
+The YouTuber App is written in Kotlin using InTellij IDEA CE.
 It is a console app that allows a user to store YouTubers and link many videos to them.

 #### Key Features / Functionality: